etijskens/et-micc/DEVENV.rst

     This approach will give you one single system-wide Poetry_ installations, which will automatically pick up the current Python version as set by pyenv_.
-Note, that as of Poetry_ 1.0.0, Poetry will alse detect `conda <https://conda.io/projects/conda/en/latest/index.html>`_ virtual environments.
+Note, that as of Poetry_ 1.0.0, Poetry will also detect `conda <https://conda.io/projects/conda/en/latest/index.html>`_ virtual environments.

 #.
 Configure your poetry_ installation::